From your friends at the International Middle Child Union.

 In 1995, we find out there’s another Kelly!
 While the first Kelly, now Stacie, is with us to this day, Kelly #2 is a goner by 2010.
 In 1999, little Krissy comes along, but not for long.
 She’s out of the picture by 2001.
 Sad.

-Tutti & Todd: Some Middle Children have it tougher than others. |
+Tutti & Todd: Some Middle Children

 So, what did my investigation reveal?
 Well, clearly there are some very shaky limbs on Barbie’s family tree.
 But yes, there are multiple Middle Children in the Roberts family.
 And I’m really glad I played with Lego growing up.